rvsul/rvsul/README.md

 ### Yo!
 I'm Rasul. 💯

-  Junior Front End Developer, Gamer and Human.
+  Front End Developer, Gamer and Human.

 **Languages and Tools I use:**